Who We Are

 1979 – Pastor Anderson suffers a stroke and retires.
 Pastor Willie Hackenberg steps in as interim pastor.

-1980 – Pastor William F. Scholl is Called in June, becomes only the second pastor in the Church’s 30 year history.
+1980 – Pastor William F. Scholl is Called in June.

-Mid 80’s – Associate Pastor, Rinda G. Rogers Called.
-New “look” and a new “sound” with new lecturn, pulpit and organ.
-Adult Forum introduced between services to provide Adult studies and topics.
-Endowment fund established to secure financial security.
+1983 – The sanctuary receives a new “look” and a new “sound” with new lectern, pulpit and organ.
+An Adult Forum introduced between services to provide Adult studies and topics.
+An Endowment fund is established to secure financial security.

-1989 – Pastor James A. Daniels becomes the Assistant Pastor, reflecting the Church’s growth and need for expanded spiritual leadership.
+1989 – Pastor James A. Daniels is called as Assistant Pastor, reflecting the Church’s growth and need for expanded spiritual leadership.

-1990 – Stay and Play Program (a before and after school program) begins to address another community need, two working parents.
-Stay and Play provides facilities for adult supervision of primary school aged children both before and after regular school hours that attend the Rose Tree School District, while the parent(s) work.
-The program begins in September 1990, under Barbara Creighton’s leadership and still runs to this day.
+1990 – Stay and Play Program (a before and after school program) begins in September under Barbara Creighton’s leadership.
+Stay and Play provides programs for children both before and after regular school hours that attend the Rose Tree Media School District.
 During the same year, a large cross was mounted on the face of the sanctuary building, in memory of Marion Diament by her husband William.

 1991 – Renovation of the Social Hall, including new paneling, ceiling tiles and lighting fixtures.

-1994 – Lee Miller, a student at the Lutheran Seminary in Mt.
-Airy, becomes Reformation’s Youth Director In the same year, Reformation becomes the Companion Church with the Pangani Parish in Tanzania, Africa.
+1994 – Seminarian Lee Miller, a student at the Lutheran Theological Seminary at Philadelphia, becomes Reformation’s Youth Director.
+In the same year, Reformation becomes the Companion Church with the Pangani Parish in Tanzania, Africa.
 In December, the Anderson Memorial Carillon is installed.

-1995 – Pastor Douglass receives a Call and resigns as our Pastor in April.
-Pastor Edward Treichel, recently retired from St. Paul Lutheran Church in Ardmore, steps in as interim pastor.
+1995 – Pastor Douglass receives another call and resigns in April.
+Pastor Edward Treichel, recently retired from St. Paul’s Lutheran Church in Ardmore, steps in as interim pastor.

-1996 – Rev. Dr. Larry V. Smoose became our fourth pastor, bringing with him impressive experience as Synod Secretary, ELCA Church Council member, and pastor of God’s Love Church in Newtown.
+1996 – Pastor Larry V. Smoose is called, bringing with him impressive experience as Synod Secretary, ELCA Church Council member, and pastor of God’s Love Church in Newtown.

-2006 – Dedicated the new building additions of the expanded Narthex, air-conditioning, and ADA accessibility including bathroom upgrades, elevator, and sanctuary chairs for wheelchair versatility.
+2006 – The new building additions of the expanded Narthex and office suite along with added air-conditioning, and ADA accessibility including bathroom upgrades, elevator, and sanctuary chairs for wheelchair versatility are dedicated.

 9Reformation-Today-2013-ADA-Accessible,-Airconditioned